Jason-Wuuuu/Firstrade-Portfolio-Analyzer/README.md

 # Firstrade Portfolio Analysis

-This project contains Jupyter notebooks for analyzing and visualizing your Firstrade investment portfolio.
+This project contains Python scripts and a Jupyter notebook for analyzing and visualizing your Firstrade investment portfolio.

-## Notebooks
+## Files

-1. **Firstrade_History.ipynb**:
+1. **portfolio_analysis_dashboard.ipynb**:
-   This notebook recreates all transactions from your Firstrade account history.
-It allows you to view your portfolio composition on any given day.
-The notebook processes the transaction data, calculates realized gains, and provides a detailed view of your investment history.
+   This Jupyter notebook provides an interactive dashboard for analyzing your portfolio.
+It visualizes portfolio composition, performance metrics, and historical trends.

-2. **Firstrade_Performance.ipynb**:
+2. **transaction_history_processor.py**:
-   This notebook focuses on analyzing the performance of your current portfolio.
-It calculates total costs, market values, and profit/loss metrics.
-Additionally, it generates visualizations of your portfolio's performance, including individual stock charts and overall portfolio returns.
+   This Python script processes the transaction history from Firstrade, calculates portfolio states, and provides methods for viewing and saving portfolio data.

+3. **ft_history_processor.py**:
+   This script handles the initial processing of the Firstrade CSV history file, converting it into a structured JSON format for further analysis.

 ## Outputs